-The PERS Plan 1 member contribution rate is established by State statute at 6 percent.
-The employer contribution rate is developed by the Office of the State Actuary and includes an administrative expense component that is currently set at 0.18 percent.
-Each biennium, the state Pension Funding Council adopts Plan 1 employer contribution rates.
-The PERS Plan 1 required contribution rates (expressed as a percentage of covered payroll) for 2022 were as follows:
+The PERS Plan 1 member contribution rate is established by State statute at 6%.
+The employer contribution rate is developed by the Office of the State Actuary, adopted by the Pension Funding Council and is subject to change by legislature and includes an administrative expense component that is currently set at 0.18 percent.
+The PERS Plan 1 required contribution rates (expressed as a percentage of covered payroll) for 2023 were as follows:

 PERS Plan 1

 Actual Contribution Rates Employer Employee

-January through August 2022 10.25% 6%
+January through August 2023 10.39% 6%

-September through December 2022 10.39% 6%
+September through December 2023 9.53% 6%

 PERS Plan 2/3 provides retirement, disability and death benefits.
-Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service for Plan 2 and 1 percent of AFC for Plan 3.
+Retirement benefits are determined as 2% of the member's average final compensation (AFC) times the member's years of service for Plan 2 and 1% of AFC for Plan 3.
 The AFC is the average of the member's 60 highest-paid consecutive service months.
-There is no cap on years of service credit.
 Members are eligible for retirement with a full benefit at 65 with at least five years of service credit.
 Retirement before age 65 is considered an early retirement.
 PERS Plan 2/3 members who have at least 20 years of service credit and are 55 years of age or older, are eligible for early retirement with a benefit that is reduced by a factor that varies according to age for each year before age 65.
 PERS Plan 2/3 members who have 30 or more years of service credit and are at least 55 years old can retire under one of two provisions: